WordPress/gutenberg/packages/block-editor/src/components/url-input/README.md

 }
 ```

+### `label: String`

+*Optional.* If this property is added, a label will be generated using label property as the content.

+### `id: String`

+*Optional.* The id of the element to which labels and help text are being generated.
+That element should be passed as a child.

 ### `autoFocus: Boolean`

 *Optional.* By default, the input will gain focus when it is rendered, as typically it is displayed conditionally.
 For example when clicking on `URLInputButton` or editing a block.